“Charity is no substitute for justice withheld.”- St Augustine of Hippo

 In 2009 Timap launched two initiatives expanding on its core work.
 Modeled on the Malawian Village Mediation Program, Timap’s Community Mediation Program is a partnership with the Government of Sierra Leone’s Justice Sector Development Program and focuses on the resolution of disputes at the community level through mediation.
 Timap’s pilot Criminal Justice Project seeks to narrow the gap in the availability of criminal justice services by employing paralegals to provide basic legal assistance to detainees.
 Timap currently has 19 paralegal offices covering all the regions in the country.

-Namati is completing a five-country study of paralegal programs begun by the World Bank Justice for the Poor program.
-Our partners have completed research in Sierra Leone, Kenya, Indonesia, South Africa and the Philippines.
+Namati is completing a six-country study of paralegal programs begun by the World Bank Justice for the Poor program.
+Our partners have completed research in Sierra Leone, Kenya, Indonesia, South Africa, Liberia and the Philippines.
 This study comparatively assesses paralegal programs’ impact on individuals, households, and patterns of local governance.
 It also assesses their scale, sustainability and their relationship to the state.
 The research draws on program case databases, interviews with paralegals, lawyers, program staff and other stakeholders.